daveschumaker/nodeEbot/README.md

 ## Installation and Usage

-This project requires Nodejs v0.10.35+.
-If you're looking for a place to host Nodejs projects, I've had success setting up a free Ubuntu virtual server through Amazon's Web Services dashboard and installing nodejs on it.
+This project was built using Node JS v8.3.0.
+I can't guarantee how well it will work with other versions of Node.
+If you're looking for a place to host Node projects, I've had success setting up a free Ubuntu virtual server through Amazon's Web Services dashboard and installing Node on it.

 To run, copy the project into your preferred directory and then install the required dependencies using: